ProcessInjectionTechniques

 Early Bird Injection

-RWX Hunting Injection
+RWX Hunting and Injection

 Process Ghosting